mustafamadraswala/SMS-Spam-Classifier/README.md

 web: sh setup.sh && streamlit run app.py
 ```

+2. Create a setup.sh file andd add the code in it
+ps - Required for streamlit implementation

+3. Add nltk.txt file with the corpus names mentioned inside it
+ps - Required for heroku implementation

+4. Push final commit to github
-1. Go to Heroku - Create an app SMS-Spam-Classifier-MM
+5. Go to Heroku - Create an app sms-spam-classifier-mm
-2. Connect the app with github repo
+6. Connect the app with github repo
-3. Push final commit to gitub
-4. Deploy branch on heroku
+7. Deploy branch on heroku